Triplkrypl/Kina/README.md

     "#vhost_select2": "auto will transform host name on vhost name", "#vhost_select3": "self will call vhost method 'onVhostChoise' if vhost handle request", "vhost_select": "config",
-    "#vhost_map" => "Object with regex rules for vhots selection, property name is regex and value is vhost name, default value {}", "vhost_map": {},
+    "#vhost_map": "Object with regex rules for vhots selection, property name is regex and value is vhost name, default value {}", "vhost_map": {},
     "#console": "Setup loging messages to console and enable or disable console input, default value true", "#console!": "Setup this option to false if you use './run &' Kina will not try read from broken stream",